glukt/PP/spec.md

 ---

-## 6. Tree Editor (`TreeEditor.html`)
+## 6. Tree Editor

 The Tree Editor is a standalone, client-side utility for creating, modifying, and saving the `TREE_DATA` object that powers the main application.
-It functions as a robust, visual authoring tool.
+It functions as a robust, visual authoring tool, now composed of `TreeEditor.html`, `TreeEditor.css`, and `TreeEditor.js`.

 ### 6.1.
 Overview & Layout
 - The editor is a two-panel application with a large canvas on the left and a controls panel on the right.